IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2020-05-21-solution-to-codechefs-may-long-challenge-2021-division-3-solubility.md

 published: true
 ---

 The solution to SOLBLTY from Codechef's May Challenge 2021 Division 3 (Rated).
+We start off with 1000ml of water that can be dissolved at Ag/100ml.
+For a unit increase in temperature, the solubility of sugar increases by Bg/100ml.

+The answer can thus be found with the equation:

+Max amount of sugar = `(((100 - A) * B) + A) * 10`

 ```c++
 #include <iostream>